 Bearing these in mind and the fact that the child in question was a one and a half year old girl, here’s the toys that I suggested the grandparents might like to purchase.

-- If you like reading to her, I’d recommend a couple of board books.
-If she’s gentle with books, then the Acorn Wood lift the flap books are lovely, otherwise, I’d recommend the Monster Scared of Children under It’s Bed and Do Dogs Wear Clogs? books.
-My niece, who will be 2 in August is loves her ‘Water Wow‘ book.
+My niece, who will be 2 in August is loves her ‘Water Magic Reveal‘ book.
 Simply fill the pen with water and colour the pages to discover colours and patterns underneath.
 Within a couple of minutes the page is dry and white again, ready to be done over and over.

-- If you want a wooden puzzle, I’d recommend the Djeco Nature and Co Cube Puzzle.
-It has 4 four cubes and depending on what side is up, you can make several pictures from it.
+If you want a wooden puzzle, I’d recommend this 24 piece world map puzzle.
 It’s the kind of puzzle that she will need help with now but she will still love in a couple of years.